 Modern Introductory Mechanics, Parts 1 and 2

 The Archives section discusses the evolution of these chapters, which is complicated, and has older versions available.
-Part I of this text is an exception to my rule of not maintaining OSX versions, since these chapters were successfully converted to OSX Mac Word.
-Part II is still maintained in old Word 5.1, so is not posted here.
+Both Parts I and II of this text are an exception to my rule of not maintaining OSX versions, since these chapters were successfully converted to OSX Mac Word.
+(Part II Word and PDF posted Jan., 2014.)

 Note that Parts I and II are now available on the wonderful, free Bookboon website.
 They have brought to the web the Open Text concept of free educational materials in a tasteful commercial environment.
 Kudos to them!